What's New.

 http://www.acrotex.net/blog/?tag=eqexam-package

-eqExam is a LaTeX package for writing exams, tests, quizzes, homework assignments,
+eqexam is a LaTeX package for writing exams, tests, quizzes, homework assignments,

-etc. It is a stand alone package, yet is tightly integrated with the AcroTeX
+etc. It is a stand alone package, yet is tightly integrated with The AcroTeX

 distribution.
 Highlights of this package are as follows: